-Contextual conditions and project management, including the personal characteristics of the project manager.
+• Contextual conditions and project management, including the personal characteristics of the project manager.

 The model illustrates the dynamics of all concepts necessary for the development of a program.
 From the model it is evident that there are key elements for the development of a program presented in the center of the model - the problem analysis and analysis of a need for the program, the process of developing and planning the program, program implementation and evaluation.
 On the sides are those elements that represent contextual conditions for the development of a program - the quality of leadership in the organization that conceived the project, the capacity to implement the program, support organizations and deliverers of the program.
-Also, it is clear from the model that the different phases of program evaluation should be synchronized with the objectives of the program, but it also depends on some contextual conditions, such as the financial resources necessary for evaluation.
+Also, it is clear from the model that the different phases of program development are interrelated and interdependent.
+For example, the design of a program evaluation should be synchronized with the objectives of the program, but it also depends on some contextual conditions, such as the financial resources necessary for evaluation.